Over 12 million people with Medicare are also enrolled in some form of Medicaid.

 QI (Qualifying Individual): An individual entitled to Medicare Part A, with an income at least 120% FPL but less than 135% FPL, and resources that do not exceed twice the SSI limit, and who is not otherwise eligible for Medicaid benefits.
 This individual is eligible for Medicaid payment of the Medicare Part B premium.
 Prior to FY 2016, the QI program was block granted to states and subject to annual legislative renewal, but it is now permanent as a result of the Medicare Access and CHIP Reauthorization Act of 2015.

-Other: An individual who does not meet the income or resource criteria for a Medicare Savings Program, but is eligible for Medicaid either categorically or through optional coverage groups based on medically needy status, special income levels for institutionalized individuals, or home and community-based waivers. *Note that eligibility requirements may differ in some states that have exercised policy options to change their MSP eligibility thresholds.
+Other: An individual who does not meet the income or resource criteria for a Medicare Savings Program, but is eligible for Medicaid either categorically or through optional coverage groups based on medically needy status, special income levels for institutionalized individuals, or home and community-based waivers. *Note that eligibility requirements may differ in some states that have exercised policy options to streamline their MSP eligibility thresholds.
 For instance, Connecticut and Maine have higher income thresholds for each Medicare Savings Program.
 In some states, such as California, MSP eligibility requirements may also be fully aligned with Medicaid eligibility, so nearly every MSP enrollee is also enrolled in Medicaid.